I have had my green card for almost 5 years. Can I apply early?

 How long does the application process take?

-From the time the application is submitted to USCIS, the process will take about 6 months until you are sworn in at your Oath Ceremony.
+From the time the application is submitted to USCIS, the process takes on average 7 months until you are sworn in at your Oath Ceremony.
 This varies between USCIS offices, so depending on where you live and where you will attend your naturalization interview, it make take longer or shorter.
 You can check case processing times on the USCIS website.

 Can I travel while my application is pending?